Monday, 10 August 2015

 Lord Shiva at Tharukavanam

 After visiting Melpadi, we reached Mahendravadi via Sholingur- Banavaram.
-Mahendravadi is very much near to a quite large tank ( Mahendravarma tataka ) with high raised bunds.
-Mahendravadi must be a large city during Mahendravarman period.
-Since the time was around 14.00 Hrs decided to have our lunch before visiting the rock cut Vishnu temple ( incidentally the lunch also suits for Vishnu – Puliotharai ).
+Mahendravadi is very near to a quite large tank (Mahendravarma tataka) with high raised bunds.
+Mahendravadi must have been a large city during the Mahendravarman period.
+Since the time was around 14.00 hrs decided to have our lunch before visiting the rock cut Vishnu temple (incidentally, the lunch also suited for Vishnu – Puliotharai).

-The rock cut shrine was dedicated to Lord Vishnu ( from the grantha inscriptions – the god name was Murari. ).
+The rock-cut shrine was dedicated to Lord Vishnu (from the grantha inscriptions – the god's name was Murari).
 The Narasimha statue available is of very recent one.
 The cave consists of 4 pillars with 4 pilasters.
-Between front two Pillars and inner two pillars forms mukha mandapa and inner two pillars up to wall forms artha mandapa.
-The four pillars are of cubical at the top and bottoms and octagonal at the center.
-The Pothiyal / Capital ( Pillar support to ceiling ) are not artistically carved.
-The front two pillar cubical portions and pilasters are carved with Lotus medallions on all the four sides of top and bottom.
+Between the front two Pillars and the inner two pillars form the mukha mandapa, and the inner two pillars up to the wall form the ardha mandapa.
+The four pillars are of cubical shape at the top and bottom and octagonal at the center.
+The pothiyal / capital (Pillar support to the ceiling is not artistically carved.
+The front two pillar cubical portions and pilasters are carved with Lotus medallions on all four sides of the top and bottom.

-The Dwarapalakas are on either side of the sanctum standing in tribhanga posture without thandam and resting their hands on the waist.
-Both are eroded or worn out very much.
-On the right side dwarapalaka is wearing necklace, Mukuta and Yajnopavita.
+The Dwarapalakas are on either side of the sanctum, standing in tribhanga posture without thandam and resting their hands on the waist.
+Both are eroded or worn out.
+On the right side, dwarapalaka is wearing a necklace, mukuta, and yajnopavita.

 A Name board on the road